 • The names of all shortlisted poets will be announced in addition to the poetry prize winner.

 • All submissions will be considered for publication in Papercuts, the literary magazine of Desi Writers’ Lounge.

 • The recipient of the prize is chosen by the award founders.
 All submissions are judged by a jury that will be evolving on a yearly basis.

 • Questions about the competition may be directed to jkmprize [at] gmail [dot] com.

-• We will be acknowledging individual submissions, and the winners and finalists will be announced on this page, and through Desi Writers’ Lounge in July.
+• We will acknowledge individual submissions.
+The winners and finalists will be announced on this page, and through the social media accounts of Desi Writers’ Lounge in August.

 • Any submissions that do not follow the guidelines will be discarded.